 Current EPE-1000 students: Please email your course instructor directly for questions regarding the class.

 Do you have a co-op (or an internship) job offer you want to get credit for?
 Here’s How to Enroll in Co-op and Register for Credit:

 You will need to have a job offer letter to begin the registration process.
-Your academic advisor will also need to make a recommendation for you.
-If you are an International student, you will also need to seek work authorization from the International Student Services Office (add the link to CPT information here).
+You will also need to obtain a Co-Op Application Packet from the Co-Op Advisor, Stephanie Lynch.

 All students: Please follow these Steps:

 1. Register for Panther Career Link.
 Co-op and internship jobs posted just for FIT students can be found here.
 Employers also have the option to search for student resumes using this system, so you should also upload your resume.
 The CMS office may also email you directly about co-op job openings.

 2. Look for a co-op job on your own.
 Use resources such as Panther Career Link, CareerShift, LinkedIn, career fairs, and your own personal contacts to find a co-op job.

 3. Employers will contact you directly for interviews.
 CMS is available to assist you with interview, cover letter, and resume preparation.
 Please contact us to make an appointment.